Minnesota Weather: Warm Start To The Week, Before Slide Into Bitter Cold

 MINNEAPOLIS (WCCO) — After a warm start to the work week, temperatures will slide back to near zero mid-week.

-WCCO Meteorologist Lisa Meadows says it will reach 29 degrees in the Twin Cities Monday, and parts further west will reach into the low 30s.
+WCCO Meteorologist Riley O’Connor says it will reach 30 degrees in the Twin Cities Monday, and parts further west will reach into the low 30s.
 Tuesday’s high temp will be 36 in the metro.

 The next weather system is a clipper that will drop from Canada into north-eastern Minnesota early Tuesday morning.
 Accumulating snow is expected throughout northern Minnesota, but it will sharply cut off north of the Interstate 94 corridor.